 Over that past 8 years I’ve started shaping surfboards.
 The surfer, designer and sculptor in me really needed to express itself and its been a wonderful new platform to explore.
 I have had some great tutors in this craft, first and for most, David Pu’u, who has shaped 20,000 or so boards, at least.
 I’ve been lucky to have had his fine-tuned creative mind at my disposal, as well as a range of supporting theory and approach from Mike Minchington, Robert August, Malcolm Campbell and Dennis Ryder.

 So I have been making boards down here for myself, my daughter and a growing group of friends and collectors.
 I shape and paint them so the have a signature “artsy” look, and they go really good in just about everything.
 At the moment they are primarily shortboards, real similar to the boards that MR is making… modern versions of his classic twin swallow tails from the ’70s and early ’80s, but with modern bottom contours like concaves and channels and multi fin setups.
 I ride mine as twin, thruster and quad, with all kinds of little tweaks with foil and rake.
 Quite simply I’m having a blast making and riding them and sharing them with others, who are digging them.

 I’ve got a “pet project” that I’ve been working on as well, which is the creation of a broad based community hub for art, food, surf, family, yoga and education.
 This would be a significant evolution for the local community and really be a special addition to what is happening down here socially.
-I’m never happy with just sitting back and resting on my laurels.
-I’m always looking to go beyond where I’ve gone before and open doors for myself and my community, which starts locally but has the potential (always) to become broad and international.
+I’m never happy with just sitting back and resting on my laurels. , which starts locally but has the potential (always) to become broad and international.